maxgoedjen/secretive/FAQ.md

 GitHub Desktop: Should just work, no configuration needed

-Fork - Add this to your ~/.ssh/config
+Fork - Add this to your `~/.ssh/config` (the path should match the socket path from the setup flow).

 ```
 Host *